 You cannot expect any technical benefit, such as cookie restriction, when using a non-www domain.
 However, a website with a www domain is flexible and can be fit into DNS as needed, and cookie restriction.

-Let us now examine the pros and cons of both WWW and Non-WWW.
+Let us now examine the pros and cons of both WWW and non-WWW.

 Pros of WWW

-• WWW URL allows you to set cookies for your specific www subdomain.
+• WWW URL allows you to set cookies for your specific WWW subdomain.

-• Another benefit is that subdomains with “www” prefix are highly flexible with regard to DNS, which facilitates the use of Content Delivery Networks easily.
+• Another benefit is that subdomains with a “www” prefix are highly flexible with regard to DNS, which facilitates the use of Content Delivery Networks easily.

 Cons of WWW